Overselling when selling on multiple platforms

 How do sellers keep inventory synced across channels?

-The practical baseline is one source of truth, event-driven updates, and fast alerting on failed pushes.
-Teams also maintain a daily watchlist of low-stock high-velocity SKUs.
+The practical baseline is one source of truth, visible sync status, retry logs, and a daily watchlist of low-stock high-velocity SKUs.
 This does not eliminate all lag windows, but it shortens incident duration and reduces refund volume.

 How fast should inventory sync run?